-If you are a female IBS person, you have probably heard all the usual explanations—stress, diet, hormones, gut bacteria.
-But what if we looked at it through the lens of Traditional Chinese Medicine (TCM)?
+If you are a female IBS person, you have probably heard all the usual explanations: stress, diet, hormones, and gut bacteria.
+But what if there is another way to understand what is happening in your body, a way that helps you understand IBS in a deeper sense?

 The Connection between Qi and IBS